Progen-Dev/Progen/README.md

  <h1>Progen</h1>
  <strong>Multi purpose discord bot with webinterface, music, administration, tools, games and more!</strong>
  <br><br>

+# THIS BRANCH IS UNDER ACTIVE DEVELOPMENT AND IS NOT COMPLETED NOR STABLE!
+RUN THE CODE AT YOU OWN RISK.
+THE REPOSITORY MAINTAINERS DO NOT TAKE ANY RESPONSIBILITY FOR BREAKING YOUR ENVIRONMENT!

  <a href="https://top.gg/bot/495293590503817237" >
   <img src="https://top.gg/api/widget/495293590503817237.svg" alt="Progen" />
 </a>